CenterForOpenScience/COSDev/docs/osf/js_modules.rst

     module.exports = OSFMarkdownParser;

-The initialization of your Markdown parser would go in ``website/static/js/pages/wiki-edit-page.js``.
-Assume that this file already exists.
+The initialization of your Markdown parser would go in ``website/static/js/pages/wiki-edit-page.js`` (assume that this file already exists).

 **website/static/js/pages/wiki-edit-page.js**